Ghanaati-Education

 (Ongoing clinical studies)

-• Histological Evidence: Microscopic analysis jawbone samples from patients with chronic facial pain revealed areas of ischemic osteonecrosis — dead or poorly perfused bone tissue — often accompanied by chronic inflammation.
-These findings confirm that hidden, low-grade jawbone infections can exist even when X-rays appear normal, contributing to persistent neuralgic pain.
+Microscopic analysis jawbone samples from patients with chronic facial pain revealed areas of ischemic osteonecrosis — dead or poorly perfused bone tissue — often accompanied by chronic inflammation.
+These findings confirm that hidden, low-grade jawbone infections can exist even when 2D radiographic images appear normal, contributing to persistent neuralgic pain.
 (Bouquot et al., 1992; Oral Surgery)

-Integrating the Oral–Systemic-Link in medical and dental education for ensuring the highest standard of practice and patient care!
+Integrating jaw bone health and its systemic relevance into medical and dental education to ensure the highest standards of clinical practice and patient care

 From Research to Clinical Application –